 Check them out here if you want stay nice and close to the action!
 Cheap and lovely hotels in NYC.

-If you’re staying on for a few days, new year’s eve in NYC is another huge excuse for celebrating and this post lists lots of great places to party including ticketed events with live music, rooftop restaurants you should book early, and where to stand to see the ball drop in Times Square.
+New year’s eve in NYC is another huge excuse for celebrating and this post lists lots of great places to party including ticketed events with live music, rooftop restaurants you should book early, and where to stand to see the ball drop in Times Square.

 Best, dreamy rooftop restaurants in New York